Switching crops in India's food bowl benefits water sustainability

 • A 46% increase in protein production and a 353% increase in iron production, as well as an 82% increase in zinc production.

-• A 41% improvement in net recharge without changing irrigation practices, while changing the irrigation practice alone (shifting from flood to drip irrigation) may improve net recharge by 34%.
+• A 41% improvement in net recharge without changing irrigation practices, while changing the irrigation practice alone (shifting from flood to drip irrigation), may improve net recharge by 34%.

 Implementing the change in irrigation practice along with the optimised cropping pattern results in a 78% improvement in net recharge.
 The improvement in energy savings with the proposed crop replacement scenario was computed to be 36% with simultaneous changes in crop and irrigation practices, while implementing them alone may result in 21% and 14% improvement in energy savings, respectively.

-If crop switching is carried out on the basis of only one objective of water consumption minimisation, water savings can be increased by 4%.
+If crop switching is carried out on the basis of only one objective, water consumption minimisation, water savings can be increased by 4%.
 At the same time, there will be a reduction in the improvements in calorie production and profit by 23% and 126%, respectively, compared with the proposed solutions.

 Similarly, when the maximisation of profit was considered as the only objective, the entire cropped area will be replaced by the highest profit-making crop, that is, sorghum, as it has the highest MSP and lowest cost of cultivation.
 This scenario will increase profits by 58% compared with the proposed solution from the multi-objective framework but, simultaneously, reduce calorie production by 18.5% with a marginal increase in water savings of 2%.

-The study has also demonstrated the efficacy of our proposed solution for water security by comparison with other proposed alternatives, such as changing from flood to drip irrigation.
+The study has also demonstrated the efficacy of our proposed solution for water security by comparison with other proposed alternatives, such as switching from flood to drip irrigation.
 The framework is easily applicable in different agroclimatic regions.

 The suitability of the solution also depends on the demand for alternative cereals.
-The majority of the population in India, specifically in the IGP, consider rice and wheat to be the major cereals.
+The majority of the population in India, specifically in the IGP, considers rice and wheat to be the major cereals.
 The policy of switching crops can be successfully implemented only when the mindset of the population in selecting cereals changes, probably systematically with time

 In the global market, the demand for nutri cereals is increasing.
 Also, rice and wheat exports from India are quite small compared with the production of these crops, so selective crop switching towards millets and/or sorghum would likely have little impact on the capacity to export rice or wheat.
 Hence, there is an opportunity arising for farmers to switch from water-intensive rice and wheat to nutri cereals, leading to water and food sustainability.